 Pressure to eat

-If a child is being pressured to eat and doesn’t want to eat more.
-They can just keep food in their mouth as opposed to swallowing it.
+Suppose a child is being pressured to eat and doesn’t want to eat more.
+They can keep food in their mouth as opposed to swallowing it.
 They know that the parent isn’t going to make them put even more food in their mouth!